-BIDS hosted the third annual ImageXD Workshop on September 11–13, 2019, which showcased recent advances in image processing algorithms and tools, which, together with an increased accessibility to modern imaging equipment, have made image data ubiquitous across many fields, with applications ranging from microscopy to radio astronomy.
+BIDS hosted the third annual ImageXD Conference on September 11–13, 2019, which showcased recent advances in image processing algorithms and tools, which, together with an increased accessibility to modern imaging equipment, have made image data ubiquitous across many fields, with applications ranging from microscopy to radio astronomy.
 ImageXD (Images Across Domains) brings together researchers from a variety of fields, who share an interest in applications of, as well as algorithms and software for, image analysis.

 This three-day event featured tutorials, talks, and collaborative work sessions: